-Russia, Iran Draw Line In Sand – Warn They Will ‘Respond With Force’ If US Attacks Again
+Russia, Iran Draw Line In Sand – Warn They Will ‘Respond With Force’ If U.S. Attacks Again

 Russian Response to the Cruise Missile Attack

-The Russian Prime Minister Dimitry Medvedev quickly berated the United States, saying that the military strike was in violation of international law as well as normal procedures within the United States government.
+Russian Prime Minister, Dimitry Medvedev, quickly berated the United States, saying that the military strike was in violation of international law as well as normal procedures within the United States government.
 He also said that the strikes came extraordinarily close to clashing with Russian forces in the area.
 He also accused the United States of barely avoiding further conflict with Russia.

-Russia has claimed that the Syrian strike by the Assad regime on the town of Khan Sheikhoun was an attempt to destroy a rebel held chemical munitions storage depot.
+Russia has claimed that the Syrian strike by the Assad regime on the town of Khan Sheikhoun was an attempt to destroy a rebel-held chemical munitions storage depot.
 The destruction of the depot is what caused the chemical weapons to be dispersed in the civilian center.
 A representative of the Russian defense ministry, Major General Igor Konashenkov, stated that the depot was used to produce and store chemical munitions to be sent to Iraq.
-Russia offered no proof or evidence of their claim, but said that the information had been fully verified.
+Russia offered no proof or evidence of their claim but said that the information had been fully verified.

 Headed Toward Conflict?